AbolfazlGameMaker/GM-DOWNLOADER/README.md

   for misuse of the software.
 - Downloading copyrighted, restricted, or illegal content without proper permission is the user’s responsibility.
-- This software does not encourage or endorse piracy or copyright infringement.
+- This software does **not** encourage or endorse piracy or copyright infringement.

 ---

 ## Legal Warning
-Any unauthorized use of GM DOWNLOADER, including but not limited to commercial use, resale, rental, or redistribution, may result in legal action.
+Any unauthorized use of GM DOWNLOADER, including but not limited to commercial use, sale, rental, redistribution, or renaming, may result in legal action.

 ---